open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

-There could be multiple [Push Metric Exporters](#push-metric-exporter) or [Pull Metric Exporters](#pull-metric-exporter) or even a mixture of both configured at the same time using one `MetricReader` for each exporter.
+There could be multiple [Push Metric Exporters](#push-metric-exporter) or [Pull Metric Exporters](#pull-metric-exporter) or even a mixture of both configured at the same time on a given `MeterProvider` using one `MetricReader` for each exporter.
 Different exporters can run at different schedule, for example:

 * Exporter A is a push exporter which sends data every 1 minute.